 Faced with a terminal diagnosis, District residents deserve the full range of options for care at the end of life, including medical aid in dying.
 Medical aid in dying allows terminally ill adults to get a prescription they can take to end their life peacefully.

-The Washington, D.C., Death With Dignity Act went into effect on February 18, 2016, authorizing the compassionate option of medical aid in dying for terminally ill adults to get a prescription they can take to end their life peacefully.
-Through our access campaign, Compassion & Choices continues to educate health care providers and residents of Washington, DC, about medical aid in dying and the full breadth of end-of-life options.
+The Washington, D.C., Death With Dignity Act went into effect on June 6, 2017, authorizing the compassionate option of medical aid in dying for terminally ill adults to get a prescription they can take to end their life peacefully.
+Through our access campaign, Compassion & Choices continues to educate health care providers and residents of Washington, D.C., about medical aid in dying and the full breadth of end-of-life options.

 Compassion & Choices continues to work to expand access to medical aid in dying under the DC Death with Dignity Act.
 Our Medical Provider Advocates Team, a group of active and retired medical professionals, donate their time to help educate others about medical aid in dying.
 They give presentations to professional organizations, physician groups and medical societies; and meet individually with doctors, nurses, social workers, hospital administrators and more.
 Through the work of this team and our staff, we continue to add supportive providers and facilities to our Find Care Tool.